cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P7: "There's the metadata frame, which is only indexed on profile ID.
 And that just contains information again, like compiler, problem size, the things that can differentiate the runs."
   - P8: "And so usually what I'm really interested in seeing is something like average time divided by something that's in the metadata, right?
 So average time per, in this case cycle, or example or something like that, right?
 There's could be average time per unknown, for example, right?
 For total number of unknowns, and the problem that we're solving, so that that's usually it usually is average time, but it's not solely average time, it usually has some, you know, usually usually has another component that's buried in the metadata that you know, we're dividing out or something like that."
   - P8 "So I consider made meta data to be I guess, sort of what I would call the basic characteristics of the problem.
 So these are things like, like I said, architecture may be system name that you ran on a os may be, but then those are all kind of.
 They're useful for things like plots and useful for organizing your data, but maybe not very useful for analysis"
+  - P10 lists well-known columns specifically as metadata, but has other possible metadata like variants and tunings separated and not explicitly categorized

 ### Metadata is hazy.